-Saskatoon artist Ian Rawlinson has exhibited extensively in group and solo shows throughout Alberta and Saskatchewan for nearly two decades.
+Saskatoon artist Ian Rawlinson has exhibited extensively in group and solo shows throughout Alberta and Saskatchewan for more than two decades.
 He holds a Bachelors Degree from the University of Saskatchewan and has attended residencies in Canada and the United States, including the Emma Lake Artists' Workshop in 1992, 1994, and 2005.
 His works can be found in public and private collections throughout North America including the Department of Foreign Affairs, Saskatchewan Arts Board, Mendel Art Gallery, Moose Jaw Museum and Art Gallery, and the University of Saskatchewan.

 He is well-known for his nocturnal views of the city, in which familiar locations like snow-covered parks and residential back alleys are imbued with an ominous mood and eerie unease through dramatic plays of light and shadow.
 Recently, Rawlinson’s paintings have turned towards a figurative presence in the landscape, inspired by a recent close encounter with a moose.
 Rawlinson casts the iconic Canadian symbol as an actor in his ambiguous narratives, a curious wanderer in an unfamiliar place.